ilkkamtk/JavaScript-english/assignments.md

 6. Write a program that prints the text "Should I calculate the square root?" in a confirmation window.
 If the user selects OK, the program asks for the number and calculates and prints its square root to the HTML document.
 If the user selects Cancel, the program prints the text "The square root is not calculated." to the HTML document (3p)
    * The confirmation window can be displayed with the function [confirm()](https://github.com/ilkkamtk/JavaScript-english/blob/main/BOM-DOM-event.md#confirm).
 The function returns true if the user selects OK.
 If the user selects Cancel, the function returns false.
    * You cannot calculate the square root of a negative number.
 If the number entered by the user is negative, the program prints "The square root of a negative number is not defined" to the HTML document.
-7. Write a program that asks the user for the number of dice.
+7. Write a program that asks the user for the number of dice rolls.
 The program throws all the dice once and prints the sum of the numbers.
 (2p)
 8. Write a program that prompts the user for the start and end year.
 The program prints all leap years from the interval given by the user.
 Printing is done in an unordered list to the HTML document.
 (3p)
    * Example output HTML code:
    ```html